insight-creative/Insight-Creative-2021/content/blog/the-podcast-surge/index.md

 ---
 layout: blog
+seo:
   title: "The podcast surge"
-date: 2019-11-14
-author: Insight Creative
   description: "Have you noticed how popular podcasts have become?
 Between celebrities, journalists, industry experts or even some of your own friends and family, it seems everyone has a launched their own podcast.
 Learn how advertising on podcasts can benefit your business."
-image: The-Podcast-Surge-2400.jpg
+  featured_image: The-Podcast-Surge-2400.jpg
-image_alt: A podcast production style setup with microphone and headphones on a table
+  featured_image_alt: A podcast production style setup with microphone and headphones on a table
-tag: blog
+date: 2019-11-14
+author: Insight Creative
+categories: ["Content"]
 page_class: single-post
 ---